3D MOSAIC: A Co-Design Approach Spanning Device and Integration Technologies, Architectures and Algorithms for Large Energy Benefits

 Project Goal

-This project is an inter-disciplinary effort with team expertise across multiple domains including algorithms, VLSI architectures and circuits, nanotechnologies and nanosystems, integration technologies, electronic design automation.
+This project is an inter-disciplinary effort with team expertise across multiple domains including algorithms, VLSI architectures and circuits, nanotechnologies and nanosystems, integration technologies, and electronic design automation.
 The team plans to target computation at the edge and explore new architectures co-designed with applications.
-The goal is to achieve 3D MOSAIC (MOnolithic/Stacked/Assembled IC) that will simultaneously achieve large energy and execution-time benefits.
+The goal is to achieve 3D MOSAIC (MOnolithic/Stacked/Assembled IC) that will achieve large energy and execution-time benefits.
 Specific tasks are outlined below.

 Tasks